tilt-dev/tilt.build/docs/local_resource.md

 ## serve_cmd

-local_resource's `serve_cmd` argument allows a local_resource to function as a persistent process, so you can use it for things like running services locally instead of in k8s, or `tail -f`.
+`local_resource`'s `serve_cmd` argument allows a local resource to function as a persistent process, so you can use it for things like running services locally instead of in k8s, or `tail -f`.

+This is named `serve_cmd` because its main intent is to allow the specification of a command to start a process that runs a server, but it can be used for any long-running process.

-Without `serve_cmd`, a local_resource functions as a sort of batch job - when Tilt runs it, it expects it to terminate.
-While it's running, it's "in progress", and when it finishes, it's green or red depending on its exit code.
+Without `serve_cmd`, a local resource functions as a sort of batch job.
+Tilt runs the command and expects it to terminate.
+While the command is running, it's "in progress", and when it finishes, it's red or green based on the process's exit code.

+With `serve_cmd`, when the resource updates:
+1. Tilt will first run the resource's `cmd`, if it is non-empty.
+   1. While you can just put this into your `serve_cmd`, it can be useful to separate your "build" step (e.g., `go build ./main.go`) from your "run" step.
+   2. When updating a resource, Tilt will not kill the resource's previously running process until it's successfully executed `cmd`.
-With `serve_cmd`, when the resource updates, Tilt will first run its `cmd`, if it is non-empty.
-Then, if `cmd` succeeds, Tilt will run its `serve_cmd`.
-As soon as the `serve_cmd` starts, Tilt will consider the resource updated and "running".
+2. If `cmd` succeeds, Tilt will run the resource's `serve_cmd`.
+   1. As soon as the `serve_cmd` starts, Tilt will consider the resource updated and "running".
-If the `serve_cmd` exits, with any exit code, Tilt will consider it an error and turn it red.
+   2. If the `serve_cmd` exits, with any exit code, Tilt will consider it an error and turn it red.

 Some examples: